We are open - safety is our top priority!

 Centered around the community hospital in Gainesville, North Florida Regional Healthcare is a comprehensive health organization serving North Central Florida.
 It offers a number of free smoking cessation courses throughout the year.
 They also have a multitude of resources on their website, including tips on how to start a new routine, where to find nicotine replacements and general tips for quitting.

 Pride Community Center of North Central Florida

 The Pride Community Center of North Central Florida (PCCNCF) is a nonprofit organization supporting the needs of the local LGBT community.
 PCCNCF offers free LGBT-only group smoking cessation classes throughout the year.
 Stay updated with these classes and other LGBT health resources by following the Gainesville Pride Community Center on Facebook.

 If you’re a UF employee who wants to quit smoking, you’re in luck.
 The University of Florida provides free Employee Assistance Programs, designed to promote health and happiness in the workplace.
 One of these initiatives is a smoking cessation program — a group that meets once a week for six weeks at the UF Student Health Care Center.
 To join the group, you must first attend a free medical screening at UF Health.

 The American Lung Association (ALA) of Florida has many online support communities that help Florida residents collaborate in the fight against smoking.
 The website also has a local support tab, which makes it easy to find support groups and other like-minded individuals near you.
 Another way to get involved is through one of ALA’s many events throughout the year.
 The ALA of Florida hosts camps, luncheons and run/walk events to raise funds for and awareness of lung health issues.
-Images by: DesignCoon, Skeeze, Myriams-FotosCall us today at (352) 436-4215 or book an appointment online.
+Images by: DesignCoon, Skeeze, Myriams-FotosCall today or book an appointment online.